dcarral/99bottles-polyglot/README.md

 (https://github.com/exercism/docs/blob/master/you-can-help/implement-an-exercise-from-specification.md).

-If the language track does not exist (yet), you can request that a new track be added by emailing Katrina Owen at katrina.owen@gmail.com.
+If the language track does not exist (yet), you can request that a new track be added by opening an issue in https://github.com/exercism/request-new-language-track.

 ## Supported Languages